Tony Radakin: Chief of the Defence Staff

+In July 2022, he said "As military professionals, we see a relatively stable regime in Russia.
+President Putin has been able to quash any opposition.
+We see a hierarchy that is invested in President Putin and so nobody at the top has got the motivation to challenge President Putin.
+And that is bleak."

-In September 2022, Radakin paid tribute to Elizabeth II following her death.
-He described the relationship between the Queen and the Armed Forces as "deeply personal" and that the Armed Forces would perform their final duty to the Queen by participating in her state funeral.
+In September 2022, Radakin paid tribute to Queen Elizabeth II following her death.
+He described the relationship between the Queen and the armed forces as "deeply personal" and that the armed forces would perform their final duty to the Queen by participating in her state funeral.

 On 19 October 2022, Radakin delivered the annual Lord Mayor of London Defence and Security Lecture in Mansion House, London.
 He discussed the wider security situation in Europe, focusing on Ukraine and Russia.

-In light of the 2022 strikes, Radakin, said it would be “slightly perilous” to expect the UK Armed Forces to be used routinely in the event of strikes by public sector workers.
-“We’re not spare capacity,” he said.
-“We’re busy and we’re doing lots of things on behalf of the nation.
-We’ve got to focus on our primary role.”
+In light of the 2022 strikes, Radakin, said it would be "slightly perilous" to expect the UK Armed Forces to be used routinely in the event of strikes by public sector workers.
+"We're not spare capacity," he said.
+"We're busy and we're doing lots of things on behalf of the nation.
+We've got to focus on our primary role."

+Radakin served as Lord High Constable of England at the coronation of King Charles III and Queen Camilla in 2023.

+In September 2023, Radakin was appointed a Commander of the Legion of Merit by the United States.
+The honour was presented by General Mark Milley, Chairman of the Joint Chiefs of Staff.

+It was announced in February 2024 that Radakin would stay in post as Chief of the Defence Staff until autumn 2025 after proving to be a key player in helping Ukraine in its fight against Russia.

+In July 2024 he criticised "historic underinvestment" in the British Armed Forces leading to "deficiencies in people, equipment, stockpiles, training and technology".

+On 2 August 2024, Radakin visited Israel and met with Israel's Chief of the General Staff Herzi Halevi to discuss "strategic security issues and cooperation in the region."

+In September 2025, Radakin handed over command of the British Armed Forces to Air Chief Marshal Sir Rich Knighton.

 Personal life

-In 1995, Radakin married Louise.
-Together they have four sons.
-Radakin is also President of the Royal Navy Squash Association and the Armed Forces Tennis Association.
+In 1995, Radakin married.
+He lives in Hampshire with his wife, Louise, and their four sons.
+Radakin is president of the Royal Navy Squash Association and the Armed Forces Tennis Association, and the vice admiral of the Royal Naval Sailing Association.